-The University of Wisconsin-Platteville, University Police Department is currently recruiting for a temporary, part-time (30 hours per week/75% FTE) Parking Enforcement Officer to work during the 2022-2023 academic year.
-Work hours are generally Monday through Friday 8:30 AM to 3:00 PM but are subject to change and are flexible.
-Wage for this position is $16.00-$18.00 per hour depending on experience and qualifications and is not benefit eligible.
+The University of Wisconsin-Platteville, University Police Department is currently recruiting for a temporary part-time (30 hours per week/75% FTE) Parking Enforcement Officer to work during the 2023-2024 academic year (August through May).
+Work hours are generally Monday through Friday 8:30 AM to 3:00 PM, are subject to change and are flexible.
+The salary range is $16.00-$18.00 per hour depending on qualifications, and is not benefit eligible.
+This position will not exceed 1040 hours per year, and has possibility to renew for additional academic years.

 The incumbent will possess strong interpersonal, oral, and written communication skills.
 They will also showcase their commitment to diversity by communicating and interacting effectively with a diverse community of individuals in a variety of situations.
 This position will require the incumbent to make appropriate, quick decisions, exercise good judgement, prioritize workload to manage multiple tasks, and possess strong organizational skills, attention to detail, and accuracy.